Ser humano!!: Composition

 The album is composed by twenty-one tracks, sixteen songs and five interludes.
 It features appearances from different Chilean artists, Ema Pinto in "Ser Humano", Quique Neira in "Bebedor", as well as providing background vocals in "El Juego Verdadero", Pedro Foncea in "Corsario Universal", Joe Vasconcellos in "Leyenda Negra" and Los Tetas in "Nuestra Fiesta (Okupa, Segura y No Molesta)", specifically members Tea Time and C-Funk, Juan Sativo had previously featured in the song "Cha Cha Cha (Funky Muchacha)" by Los Tetas, which gave him exposure prior to the release of the album.
 All of the five interludes ("Manos Extrañas", "Como Se Siente", "Por Que Haces Esto?", "Puntos de Vista" and "Incienso Sativo") last less than ten seconds and are small excerpts from the Latin American dub of American science-fiction television series Lost in Space.

 Different social issues appear through the album, the song "Viaje sin Rumbo" mentions issues like teenage pregnancy, abortion, AIDS and drug-addiction, according to Lenwa Dura, the song was inspired in part by one of his friends who was dealing with cocaine addiction.
-The song "Chupacabras", named after the legendary creature of the same name, is a "ridiculous explanation for the perversions of certain men during the art of seduction", containing lines such as "Amador del sexo, sangre, hambre de olor femenino, confundido como el violador de Maipú, el Chupacabras, ser ardiente, como tú y como yo" ("Lover of sex, of blood, hunger for femenine smell, confused as the rapist from Maipú, the Chupacabras, fiery being, like you and me").
+The song "Chupacabras", named after the legendary creature of the same name, is a "ridiculous explanation for the perversions of certain men during the art of seduction", containing lines such as "Amador del sexo, sangre, hambre de olor femenino, confundido como el violador de Maipú, el Chupacabras, ser ardiente, como tú y como yo" ("Lover of sex, of blood, hunger for feminine smell, confused as the rapist from Maipú, the Chupacabras, fiery being, like you and me").